AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 - Using **Timers** just enables you to notify your decider when a certain amount of time has elapsed.

 - Likewise, using **Tags** just enables you to filter the listing of the executions when you use the visibility operations.

+### Amazon Aurora database

+- **If a user copies an encrypted snapshot, the copy of the snapshot must also be encrypted**.
+If a user copies an encrypted snapshot across Regions, users cannot use the same AWS KMS encryption key for the copy as used for the source snapshot, because KMS keys are Region-specific.
+Instead, users must specify a KMS key that is valid in the destination Region.

 ### Additional Point